trashvin/Projektile/README.md

 ![](Screenshots/projektile.gif)

 The program is still under development.
 All needed feature and enhancements are listed under Issues.
-Feel free to fork or issue pull request.
+Feel free to fork issue pull request or log issues.

 ## Development Environment:
 - Python 3.3 with Pygame